sgomezp/sgomezp/README.md

 applying the Scrum methodology to address real-world challenges.

 Regarding methodologies, we also employ one called "Active Pedagogy."
-This method involves receiving a project briefing where recommended technologies are indicated (though not limiting), and within a maximum of two to three weeks, presenting the results to stakeholders.
+This method involves receiving a project briefing where recommended technologies to develop the project are indicated, and within a maximum of two to three weeks, the results have to be presented to the stakeholders.

 Active Pedagogy means that, on our own, we must research the proposed technologies, even if we have no prior knowledge.
 By the end of the project, we've gained significant knowledge about topics we initially knew nothing about.
-Learning in this way is rewarding.
+I believe that learning in this way is rewarding.

 Therefore, several of the badges you see here represent the technologies I've learned throughout various projects in the Bootcamp.
 It's important to mention that I don't consider myself an "expert" in any of them yet, but I'm working